urupica/pacer/README.md

 It reads distance and altitude data from a JSON file and outputs pdf files with detailed pacing info.

 Still work in progress...
-More detailed description will follow
+More details soon...

 For now visit [http://urupica.github.io/pacer/](http://urupica.github.io/pacer/) for sample outputs